rks101/egnet/README.md

 * [Gmail sending limits in Google Workspace](https://support.google.com/a/answer/166852)

 * [Enable MTA-STS and TLS reporting](https://support.google.com/a/answer/9276512) to improve email security and reporting.

 * [SMTP](https://www.afternerd.com/blog/smtp/) - Email Transporter

+* [How to Sync Google Calendars with another person](https://www.clrn.org/how-to-sync-google-calendars-with-another-person/) - take care of settings, and you define edit permissions on calendars shared.

 * Have you ever wondered about having a CLI for Google Workplace to manage accounts?
 Here is a simple guide for [Getting started with Google Apps Manager (GAM)](https://www.tricent.com/blog/getting-started-with-gam)